By train the journey from Bangkok to Sisaket (also written as Si Sa Ket) is scheduled to take from 7 to 10 hours depending upon which train you take.

 Buy your train tickets from Bangkok to Sisaket using the Search Box below:

 If you plan to travel in 2nd or 3rd class fan seats then you can normally buy your train tickets from Bangkok to Sisaket on the day of travel.
 However, if plan to travel on one of sprinter services or buy a 1st or 2nd Class A/C Sleeper Seat then you may have difficulty buy a ticket on the day of travel depending on the time of year.
 The better seats sell out early.
-Train travel is relatively cheap in Thailand and they popular amongst Thai travellers as well as foreign visitors.
+Train travel is relatively cheap in Thailand and is popular amongst Thai travellers as well as foreign visitors.

 Ticket Prices from Bangkok to Sisaket